-- The Company was able to generate \$40.0 in revenue which was an increase of \$27.4 (217%) from the comparable prior year period. - The Company generated an operating profit of \$13.0, cash used in operating activities of \$5.4, which were increases from the comparable prior year period by \$15.6 and \$20.2, respectively. - The Company invested \$9.9 primarily in its real estate development in communities across the country and its attractions. - The Company paid a \$10.0 dividend to its shareholder.
+- The Company was able to generate \$73.1 and \$113.1 in revenue for the second quarter and year-to-date respectively, which were significant increases from the comparable prior year periods, which were impacted by COVID-19. - The Company generated an operating profit1 of \$30.1 and \$41.2 for the second quarter and year-to-date respectively, which were increases from the comparable prior year periods, which had operating deficits. - Year-to-date, cash provided by operating activities was \$18.2, which were increase from the comparable prior year period which used \$31.5 in cash. - The Company invested \$20.8 and \$30.7 for the second quarter and year-to-date respectively, primarily in its real estate development in communities across the country and its attractions. - The Company paid a \$10.0 dividend to its shareholder.